ilhamfat04/orm-and-relation-b31s/README.md

 ```
 The above example is property from profile model to be foreign key because it has relation with user model.

-And then in the rest of the other migration files, you can edit them according to our database design.
+And then on the rest migration files, you can edit them according to our database design.